nguyen8amk1/My_Own_Philosophy_of_Everything/notes/research/10_Learning_Traits.md

 every one have their OWN COMBINATION of these traits
     -> it could make learning confusing or easy at certain time.

+## WHAT IS MY OWN VERSION OF THESE TRAITS ??
+    ...